 Blue False Indigo (Baptisia australis)

-Designing Your Native, Deer-Resistant Garden
+Designing Your Native Deer Resistant Garden

-Group Plants in Drifts
+Plant in Drifts

 Use Layered Heights